brownplt/cs1729-2014/assignment-1.md

 ## Logistics

 This assignment is due by 11:59pm on Tuesday, October 21.

-Details of how to hand in will be posted here closer to the deadline.
+Grading will be done via in-person code reviews; you will schedule a half hour meeting on October 22-24, and you'll be asked questions about the behavior of your compiler.
+For example, you might be asked how you'd have to adapt it to correctly handle a change in Pyret, or how a change to code in your compiler or runtime would change the semantics of Pyret.

 Ask for any clarifications and JavaScript or Pyret questions directly to the Google Group.
 If your question is more than a clarification and includes